CCOSTAN/Home-AssistantConfig/README.md

 * When someone rings the Doorbell (IFTTT), the backyard and Bathroom lights Flash - Since we might not hear the doorbell.
 Fake Dog barks as well (which can be snoozed for 30 minutes via Alexa).
 * Watch and alert on Home Assistant's Disk usage.
 Get alerts before Pi runs out of space on the [SD Card](http://amzn.to/2kNttio).

-#Todo List
+### Todo List
-I've moved this entire section to the [issues section](https://github.com/CCOSTAN/Home-AssistantConfig/issues) on github.
+The [issues section](https://github.com/CCOSTAN/Home-AssistantConfig/issues) on github is where I store all my wishful ideas and future enhancements.
 Feel free to join the conversations there.
 ![Screenshot of Alarm Clock View](https://i.imgur.com/mLMrky1.jpg)
 ![Screenshot of Alarm View](https://i.imgur.com/nad2gq0.png)